-In addition, based on the latest work programme and available information, one of the Group's major supply and installation project will fall behind schedule due to change of main contractor in 2018.
+In addition, based on the latest work programme and available information, one of the Group's major supply and installation projects will fall behind schedule due to a change in main contractors in 2018.
 A deed of transfer and assignment (the "Deed") relating to the Group's engagement in this project was signed on 22 November 2018 between a subsidiary of the project owner and the Group.
 According to the Deed, the Group's engagement in this project, in particular the scope of work and contract sum, shall remain the same as those of the original contract.
-The initial expected completion period would be postponed from March 2019 to the year ending 31 March 2020.
+The project has resumed in early April 2020 and is expected to be completed before the end of 2020.